dashbitco/broadway/guides/examples/RabbitMQ.md

 You can now test your pipeline by entering an `iex` session:

-`iex -S mix`
+    iex -S mix

+If everything went fine, you should see lots of `info` log messages from the `amqp` supervisors.
+If you think that's too verbose and want to do something about it, please take a look at the _"Log related to amqp supervisors are too verbose"_ subsection in the `amqp`'s  [Troubleshooting](https://hexdocs.pm/amqp/readme.html#troubleshooting) documentation.

-and then generate some sample messages to be consumed by Broadway with the following code:
+Finally, let's generate some sample messages to be consumed by Broadway with the following code:

     {:ok, connection} = AMQP.Connection.open